-Starting from the knowledge that a particular parameter set might not be necessarily the correct one even if it has the lowest cost on the limited training data, we compare the predictions of two different sets of parameters that have similar L2 costs (very close to the lowest cost found for the interval from March 22, 2020, to May 3, 2020).
+Starting from the knowledge that a particular parameter set might not necessarily be the correct one even if it has the lowest cost on the limited training data, we compare the predictions of two different sets of parameters that have similar $L^2$ costs (close to the lowest cost found for the interval from March 22, 2020, to May 3, 2020).
 In Figure \ref{fig:compare-daily-deaths} we present the evolution curves corresponding to these two sets of parameters.
-Both of them seem to fit the given data equally well.
+Both of them fit the given data equally well.

 Surprisingly, when we extrapolate the curves into the future (by running the models according to the corresponding parameters into the future), we notice substantially different evolution curves.
 In Figure \ref{fig:compare-daily-deaths-extrapolation} we notice how one approximation goes down quickly, while the other continues to increase for another three months.